Hierarchy

-A hierarchy (from Greek: ἱεραρχία, from hierarkhes, 'president of sacred rites') is an arrangement of items (objects, names, values, categories, etc.) that are represented as being "above", "below", or "at the same level as" one another.
-Hierarchy is an important concept in a wide variety of fields, such as architecture, philosophy, design, mathematics, computer science, organizational theory, systems theory, systematic biology, and the social sciences (especially political science).
+A hierarchy (from Ancient Greek ἱεραρχία 'rule of a high priest', from ἱεράρχης 'president of sacred rites') is an arrangement of items (objects, names, values, categories, etc.) that are represented as being "above", "below", or "at the same level as" one another.
+Hierarchy is an important concept in a wide variety of fields, such as architecture, philosophy, design, church, mathematics, computer science, organizational theory, systems theory, systematic biology, and the social sciences (especially political science).

 A hierarchy can link entities either directly or indirectly, and either vertically or diagonally.
 The only direct links in a hierarchy are to one's immediate superior or subordinate.
 Hierarchical links can extend "vertically" upwards or downwards via multiple links in the same direction, following a path.
 All parts of the hierarchy that are not linked vertically to one another can also be "horizontally" linked through a path by traveling up the hierarchy to find a common direct or indirect superior, and then down again.
 This is a system of co-workers or colleagues; each reports to a common superior, but they have the same relative amount of authority.
 Organizational forms exist that are both alternative and complementary to hierarchy.
 Heterarchy is one such form.